Many products on the market today claim to kill mold, but what if you don’t need any specific product?

 In this article, we will go over everything you need to know about using heat to kill mold.

-Dr. Harriet Burge with Em Lab suggests that varying temperatures will kill different types of fungi as not all mold spores will die at the same temperature.
+Yes, extreme heat over 140°F / 60°C can actually kill most mold spores.
+High heat can effectively kill most mold spores in both food and on building materials.
+Dr. Harriet Burge suggests varying temperatures can kill different types of mold, as not all spores die at the same temperature.

 So yes, heat will kill mold, but there is more to the story that you must know.